 魏向東教授BSc (Zhongshan); MSocSc, PhD (Birmingham)

-- Special Advisor on China Initiatives, Lingnan University
+- The President’s Special Advisor on Mainland Initiatives, Lingnan University

 - Director, China Economic Research Programme

-- Director, Master of Science in International and Development Economics (MIDE)
+- Programme Director, Master of Science in International and Development Economics (MIDE)

 - Director, Pan Sutong Shanghai-Hong Kong Economic Policy Research Institute